justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product/README.md

 ### Generate SKUs

 Once you have applied product options to the product, SKUs have to be generated.
-For more information about how to generate SKUs, see the article [Adding SKUs to Your Products](../../adding-skus-to-your-products/README.md).
+For more information about how to generate SKUs, see [Adding SKUs to Your Products](../../adding-skus-to-your-products/README.md).
 Click the _SKUs_ sub-tab to generate the SKUs.

 ### Set Prices and Quantities in the Inventory